finnMSY/stats220/index.md

 ```

->This code combining the squares together:
+>This code combines the squares together:

 ```diff